nesar/smolnima/README.md

 ## Overview

-smolnima is a complete rewrite of Dr. NIMA using the smolagents framework.
+smolnima is a prototype agentic system written for nuclear and particle physics applications.
+It is written with smolagent backend and a GUI with streamlit.
 It provides an AI-powered assistant for particle and nuclear physics research with:

 - **Physics Tools**: Relativistic calculations, particle properties, decay rates, binding energy
 - **Event Generation**: GAN-based particle physics event simulation